kiwijuice56/discord-chat-bot/README.md

 Implementation of [Chatterbot](https://github.com/gunthercox/ChatterBot) using Discord API.
 This project uses some functionality of Chatterbot, but is not endorsed by Chatterbot nor a distribution of the code.

 ## Usage
-Due to the necessity of storing files to train the AI, the bot is not hosted publicy.
+Due to the necessity of storing files to train the AI, the bot is not hosted publicly.
 You must download this repository and run the `chat-bot.py` script using your own bot account.

 ### 1. Create your own discord [bot](https://discord.com/developers/docs/intro)
 Set up your bot and copy the token in Discord's developer portal at Application > (your application) > Bot > Token.
 Paste it into `token.txt`.